 As a result, in 2008 the IVA Protocol was introduced.
 This was an agreement between the major commercial creditors and Insolvency Practitioners to use a common standard for proposal formats and terms and conditions.
 Where it is used, there is generally a commitment from creditors to accept the Arrangement without modification.

 Not all IVA companies use the IVA Protocol.
 It is not a legal requirement.
-There are some major IVA companies who choose to use different IVA proposal formats, for example the R3 (The Association of Business Recovery Professionals) format.
+There are some major IVA companies who choose to use different, more bespoke IVA proposal formats.
+An example of the is the R3 (The Association of Business Recovery Professionals) format.

 Revisions to the IVA Protocol

-The Protocol was updated again in June 2016.
-The most notable change at that time was more flexibility around payment breaks.
-As a result an individual may now take up to 9 months of payment holidays during the arrangement.
+The most notable change in 2016 was more flexibility around payment breaks.
+As a result of this revision, an individual may now take up to 9 months of payment breaks during their IVA.